dabeaz/curio/docs/reference.rst

 .. asyncmethod:: Lock.acquire()

    Acquire the lock, incrementing the recursion by 1.
-Can be used multiple times withing the same task, that owns this lock.
+Can be used multiple times within the same task, that owns this lock.

 .. asyncmethod:: Lock.release()

-   Release the lock, decrementing the rerecurtion level by 1.
+   Release the lock, decrementing the recursion level by 1.
 If recursion level reaches 0, the lock is unlocked.
 Raises ``RuntimeError`` if called not by the owner or if lock is not locked.